-CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS CARIBOU (continued) Unit 12 remainder-1 bull during the Sept. season.
-Sept.
-1 - Sept.
-20 Unit 12 remainder-1 caribou may be taken by a Federal registration permit (FC1202) during a winter season to be announced.
-Dates for a winter season to occur between Oct.
-1 - Apr.
-30 and sex of animal to be taken will be announced by Tetlin National Wildlife Refuge Manager in consultation with Wrangell-St. Elias National Park and Preserve Superintendent, ADF&G Area Biologists and Chairs of the Eastern Interior Alaska Subsistence Regional Advisory Council and Upper Tanana/ Fortymile Fish and Game Advisory Committee.
-Winter season to be announced MOOSE A • Unit 12, that portion within the Tetlin National Wildlife Refuge and those lands within the Wrangell-St. Elias National Preserve north and east of a line formed by the Pickerel Lake Winter Trail from the Canadian border to Pickerel Lake- Unit 12-that portion within the Tetlin National Wildlife Refuge and those lands within the Wrangell-St. Elias National Preserve north and east of a line formed by the Pickerel Lake Winter Trail from the Canadian border to Pickerel Lake-1 antlered bull by Federal registration permit (FM1203).
+CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS MOOSE A • Unit 12, that portion within the Tetlin National Wildlife Refuge and those lands within the Wrangell-St. Elias National Preserve north and east of a line formed by the Pickerel Lake Winter Trail from the Canadian border to Pickerel Lake- Unit 12-that portion within the Tetlin National Wildlife Refuge and those lands within the Wrangell-St. Elias National Preserve north and east of a line formed by the Pickerel Lake Winter Trail from the Canadian border to Pickerel Lake-1 antlered bull by Federal registration permit (FM1203).
 Aug.
 24 - Sept.
 20 Nov.
 1-Feb.
-28 Residents of Units 12, 13C, Dot Lake, and Healy Lake.Unit 12, that portion east of the Nabesna River and Nabesna Glacier, and south of Unit 12-that portion east of the Nabesna River, and the Nabesna Glacier, and south of the Winter Trail running southeast from Pickerel Lake to the Canadian border-1 antlered bull.
+28 Residents of Units 12, 13C, Dot Lake, and Healy Lake.
+Unit 12, that portion east of the Nabesna River and Nabesna Glacier, and south of Unit 12-that portion east of the Nabesna River, and the Nabesna Glacier, and south of the Winter Trail running southeast from Pickerel Lake to the Canadian border-1 antlered bull.
 Aug.
 24 - Sept.
 30 the Winter Trail running southeast from Pickerel Lake to the Canadian Border-Residents of Units 12, 13C, and Healy Lake • Unit 12 remainder-Residents of Units 11 north of 62nd parallel, 12, 13A, 13B,13C, Unit 12-that portion within the Nabesna River drainage west of the east bank of the Nabesna River upstream from the southern boundary of Tetlin National Wildlife Refuge-1 antlered bull by joint Federal/State registration permit only.
 Aug.
 20 - Sept.
-20 13D, and the residents of Chickaloon, Dot Lake, and Healy Lake Unit 12 remainder- 1 bull .
+20 13D, and the residents of Chickaloon, Dot Lake, and Healy Lake Unit 12 remainder-1 bull.
 Aug.
 24 - Aug.
-28 · Sept.
+28 Zune, und month Zune Sept.
 8 - Sept.
-20
+20 SHEEP • Residents of Unit 12, Chistochina, Dot Lake, Healy Lake, Mentasta Lake, and Unit 12 General Hunt-1 ram with full curl horn or larger.
+Aug.
+10 - Sept.
+20 Slana Federal permits are available from the Wrangell-St. Elias National Park and Preserve offices in Copper Center and Slana.(See directory at the end of this book for addresses.)
+Unit 12 Elder Hunt, that portion within Wrangell-St. Elias National Park and Preserve-1 ram with full curl horn or larger by Federal registration permit (FS1201) only, by persons 60 years of age or older.
+Aug.
+1 - Oct.
+20 BEAVER All rural residents Unit 12 Wrangell-St. Elias National Park and Preserve-6 beaver per season.
+Meat from harvested beaver must be salvaged for human consumption.
+Sept.
+20 - May 15 Unit 12 remainder No Federal open season COYOTE All rural residents 10 coyotes Aug.
+10 - Apr.
+30 FOX All rural residents 10 foxes; however, no more that 2 foxes may be taken prior to Oct.
+1. Sept.
+1 - Mar.
+15 - continued on next page -